Ehsan1997/checkBoxClassifier/README.md

 3. **Average** Time taken per Image over 55 Images, **Inference Mode**: _0.036s_, **Normal Mode**: _0.039s_.

 ## Future Improvements
-1. This dataset only consists of ~500 images, thus techniques like Metric Learning can be used to improve the model performance.
+1. This dataset only consists of ~500 images, thus techniques like Metric Learning can be used to improve the model's performance.
 2. Automatic Hyperparameter tuning can help in achieving even better results.
 3. Quantization and Pruning can be applied to the Neural Network for better inference speed on commodity hardware (e.g. CPU).